Applied Psychology

 Tennis players dedicate their lives to being able to perform at a professional level.
 Often, they only have one chance to make their mark.
 The physical pressure and toll it takes on players can either make or break their careers.

-Break Point follows some of the world’s top tennis players at the world’s most prestigious tennis tournaments, including all four major Grand Slams tournaments (Australian Open, French Open, Wimbledon and the US Open) and the ATP and WTA tours.
+Break Point follows some of the world’s top tennis players at the world’s most prestigious tennis tournaments.
+This includes all four major Grand Slam tournaments (the Australian Open, French Open, Wimbledon, and the US Open) and the ATP and WTA tours.

 Full Swing